 Acne vulgaris is one of the most common conditions that prompt visits to a dermatologist.
 In 1998, it was believed that acne affected as many as 40 to 50 million people in the United States alone.3 More recently, estimates of acne prevalence and incidence in Western populations, while remaining high, have come closer to 17 million in the United States4,5 (see Chapter 15).
 Interestingly, recent epidemiologic studies in non-Westernized populations (i.e., Inuit, Okinawan Islanders, Ache hunter-gatherers, and Kitavan Islanders) in which acne is rare, indicate that dietary factors, including glycemic load, may play a role in the development of this condition, particularly since incidence of acne has risen in these communities in association with the adoption of Western lifestyles.6–9

 Accordingly, Cordain, has argued persuasively for abandoning the traditional belief espoused in the dermatology community since the early 1970s that diet does not contribute to the pathophysiology of acne.
-In particular, he asserts that the dogma claiming that diet and acne are unrelated has been based on two fundamentally flawed studies from 1969 by Fulton et al. and 1971 by Anderson that lacked control groups, statistical data treatment, as well as blinding and/or placebos and were characterized by inadequate ...
+In particular, he asserts that the dogma claiming that diet and acne are unrelated has been based on two fundamentally flawed studies from 1969 by Fulton et al. and 1971 by Anderson that lacked control groups, statistical data treatment, as well as blinding and/or placebos and were characterized ...